-The Ballot Initiative
+The Ballot Measure

 The City must not make irreversible changes to our Downtown without your vote.